Ant-Tech-Project/Gulzat/Docker_notes/Readme_networking.md

    - **Example**: Suppose you have a web application deployed on AWS using auto-scaling groups, where instances of services are automatically scaled up or down based on CPU utilization.
 Service discovery allows newly launched instances to register themselves with a central registry (e.g., Consul, etcd), enabling clients to discover and communicate with them without manual intervention.

 In summary, service discovery is essential in various scenarios where applications are distributed, dynamic, and composed of multiple interconnected services.
 It enables seamless communication between services, facilitates dynamic infrastructure management, and enhances the reliability, scalability, and resilience of distributed systems.

+how to expose application
+how to connect two containers in different host